Sales slumps in China, India clobber automakers banking on Asia for growth

 “Who wants to buy a car when the most likely outcome of your new purchase is to be stuck in hopeless traffic,” said Yale Zhang, head of Shanghai-based consultancy Automotive Foresight.

 That has led to a market with fewer winners.
-Brands with a strong presence and growing sales include Toyota Motor Corp (7203.T), Honda Motor Co (7267.T) and Mercedes Benz but others have seen painful slides in sales and must deal with excess manufacturing capacity.
+Brands with a strong presence and growing sales include Toyota Motor Corp, Honda Motor Co and Mercedes Benz but others have seen painful slides in sales and must deal with excess manufacturing capacity.

-According to U.S. consulting firm AlixPartners, 2018 capacity utilisation rates at China assembly plants operated by Hyundai Motor Co (005380.KS), Kia Motors Corp (000270.KS), Fiat Chrysler (FCHA.MI), Renault SA (RENA.PA), PSA Group (PEUP.PA) and Ford were below 50%.
+According to U.S. consulting firm AlixPartners, 2018 capacity utilisation rates at China assembly plants operated by Hyundai Motor Co, Kia Motors Corp, Fiat Chrysler, Renault SA, PSA Group and Ford were below 50%.
 Normally, rates of around 70-75% are considered the break-even threshold.

 Among foreign automakers, PSA and Ford had the lowest rates at just 26% and 24% each.